 1964 Gibson ES-335tdc!

 This golden era vintage Gibson guitar cruised through the shop a few years ago: a 1964 Gibson ES-335tdc with Bigsby tailpiece.
 It was worn thoroughly but was an exceptional sounding vintage guitar after a professional refret.
-I'm always looking for clean vintage Gibson guitars but I especially love the ES-335 model.
+I'm always a Gibson guitar buyer but I especially love the ES-335 model.
 Please contact me to sell a vintage Gibson ES-335 guitar.

 Gibson introduced the ES-335 in 1958 with a revolutionary design: the thinline, semi-hollow archtop electric guitar body.
 It felt like a traditional guitar at the time but was comfortable to play standing up with its thin body depth.
 It also avoided feedback with the solid center block but still had that hollowbody warmth from the hollow wings of the body.
 Gibson quickly recognized the potential for this design and added two upgraded variants: the ES-345 with Stereo Varitone circuitry and even fancier ES-355 also available with Stereo/Varitone circuitry.